David-boo/David-Boo.github.io/_posts/2021-01-05-biopython-tutorial-first.markdown

             my_output.write(seq.format("fastq"))
 ```

-#Final Thoughts
-#Hope you got an idea of how to use Seq, SeqRecord and SeqIO Biopython functions and will be useful for your research work.
+This is a wrap for this post!
+I hope you got an idea on how to use basic Biopython for sequence works.

-#Thank you for reading.
-I would love to hear your thoughts.
-Stay tuned for the next part of this article with more usages and Biopython functions.
-#Cheers, and stay safe!
+Thank you for reading.
+Feel free to check out our next post for more information on Biopython.
+Let me know if you have any feedback or issues, I'd love to hear from you!

 ---